-Our review of head-to-head trials confirmed this result.
 All of the PPIs were effective at healing esophagitis.
 Healing rates at 4 weeks ranged from 61.2% to 91.2%, and at 8 weeks ranged from 71.1% to 94.2%.
-Figure 1 shows differences in healing rates at 4 and 8 weeks for the eight trials that provided this information.
-Three studies^{8, 12, 16}did not provide number healed/total, and one trial17 reports only symptom relief, not esophagitis healing.
-There was no difference between lansoprazole 30mg, omeprazole 20mg, pantoprazole 40mg, and rabeprazole 20mg in healing rates at 4 or 8 weeks.
-The pooled risk difference for 3 studies that compared lansoprazole 30 mg to omeprazole 20 mg was 1.17 (95% CI -3.02, 5.36) at 4 weeks and 0.76 (95% cI -0.02, 4.29) at 8 weeks.
-One study6 found omeprazole 20mg had a higher healing rate than lansoprazole 15mg; however, in the same study, lansoprazole at a higher dose (30mg) was as effective as omeprazole 20mg in healing at 4 and 8 weeks.
+Figure 1 shows differences in healing rates at 4 and/or 8 weeks for the ten trials that provided this information.
+Three studies^{8, 12, 16} did not provide number healed/total, and three trials^{17, 20, 21} reported only symptom relief, not esophagitis healing.
+There was no difference between lansoprazole 30mg, omeprazole 20mg or 40 mg, pantoprazole 40mg, and rabeprazole 20mg in healing rates at 4 or 8 weeks.
+The pooled risk difference for 3 studies that compared lansoprazole 30 mg to omeprazole 20 mg was 1.17 (95% CI -3.02, 5.36) at 4 weeks and 0.76 (95% CI -0.02, 4.29) at 8 weeks.^{6, 11, 13} One study6 found omeprazole 20mg had a higher healing rate than lansoprazole 15mg; however, in the same study, lansoprazole at a higher dose (30mg) was as effective as omeprazole 20mg in healing at 4 and 8 weeks.

 Two trials compared esomeprazole 40mg to omeprazole 20mg, and both found a greater healing rate in the esomeprazole group.^{12, 15} In the earlier study,12 raw data are not reported, and results are given as cumulative life table rates only.
 No other study used this method of analysis, so it is difficult to compare these results with those of studies that reported an intention to treat analysis of simple proportions healed.
 Using life table analysis may overestimate results by excluding patients who are lost to followup or are withdrawn from the study.
-A more recent and larger (n= 2425) good quality trial (Richter) from the same group of authors also found esomeprazole 40mg had a significantly higher healing rate at both 4 and 8 weeks than omeprazole 20mg.15 In the esomeprazole group the healing rate at 4 weeks was 78.6% and at 8 weeks.
+A more recent and larger (n= 2425) good quality trial (Richter) from the same group of authors also found esomeprazole 40mg had a significantly higher healing rate at both 4 and 8 weeks than omeprazole 20mg.15 In the esomeprazole group the healing rate at 4 weeks was 78.6% and at 8 weeks it was 89.9%.
+This study also reports cumulative life table analysis for healing rates at 4 and 8 weeks.
 Crude rates and cumulative life table rates in each group were very different.
 For example, in the esomeprazole group, the cumulative life table rate of healing at 4 weeks was 93.7%, whereas the crude rate was 78.6%.

 Although it was well conducted, the applicability of the study is poor for two reasons.
-First, it compared esomeprazole 40mg to a lower dose (20mg) of omeprazole.
-One would expect that esomeprazole 40mg, an optical isomer of omeprazole, was equal in potency to omeprazole 40mg, not omeprazole 20mg.
-There is also no reason to expect that omeprazole 40mg and esomeprazole 40mg differ in toxicity.
+First, it compared esomeprazole 40mg to a lower dose (20mg) of omeprazole (the standard dose of esomeprazole is 20 mg or 40 mg).
 One study that used omeprazole 40mg found a healing rate of 79.9% at 4 weeks and 90.5% at 8 weeks,14 comparable to the rates found at esomeprazole 40mg in the Richter study.
-Rates of symptom relief at 4 weeks were also comparable; neither study reported symptoms at 8 weeks.